Pretty-SFOS/opal/README.md

         libs/opal-translations
         libs/opal-docs

-8. Add proper attribution where required, e.g. to your “About” page.
-Opal modules provide QML elements that can be used directly in [Opal.About](#module-about).
-   Import `../modules/Opal/Attributions`, then add `Opal[MyModule]Attribution {}`
-   to the `attributions` list property of the “About” page.
+8. Add proper attribution, e.g. to your “About” page.
+Opal modules provide QML elements that can be used directly in [Opal.About](#module-about): import `../modules/Opal/Attributions`, then add `Opal[MyModule]Attribution {}` to the `attributions` list property of the “About” page.

 After the initial setup you can easily add additional modules by simply extracting QML sources, docs, and translations to the respective directories.